sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 DONE!
 ```

-# 4 Flows (WIP)
+# 4 Flows
 ## 4.1 General Flow
 ![alt text](./drop_counters_general_flow.png)
 The overall workflow is shown above in figure 1.

 (1) Users configure drop counters using the CLI.
 Configurations are stored in the PACKET_DROP_COUNTER Config DB table.

-(2&3&4) The Debug Counts orchagent subscribes to the Config DB table.
+(2) The debug counts orchagent subscribes to the Config DB table.
 Once the configuration changes, the orchagent uses the debug SAI API to configure the drop counters.

-It also publishes counter configs to the Flex Counter DB.
+(3) The debug counts orchagent publishes counter configurations to Flex Counter DB.

-(5&6&7) Syncd subscribes to Flex Counter DB and periodically queries the ASIC counters.
-Those values are written to the Counters DB.
+(4) Syncd subscribes to Flex Counter DB and sets up flex counters.
+Flex counters periodically query ASIC counters and publishes data to Counters DB.

-(8) CLI queries the Counters DB to satisfy user requests.
+(5) CLI uses counters DB to satisfy CLI requests.

-**TODO:** add state DB to flow diagram, simplify some of the connections.
+(6) (not shown) CLI uses State DB to display hardware capabilities (e.g. how many counters are available, supported drop reasons, etc.)

 # 5 Unit Tests
 A separate test plan will be uploaded and reviewed by the community.

 # 6 Open Questions
-None at this time.
+* There's still some debate in the SAI proposal over whether counter indices will be managed by the SAI or the user.
+This doc is currently written as if the user is managing the indices, but if this changes then the design (specifically, the Config DB schema) will need to be revised.